Worship in the throne room

 In ancient times, the temple (which is a reflection of the heavenly throne room) is a representation of the world.
 God is in the center, and everything around him finds its place in relation to him.

-We have the creation represented by the four creatures inspired by Ezekiel
+The creation is represented by the four creatures mentioned by Ezekiel:

 • Lion, the ruler of the land animals